 A quick refresher: value proposition underpins any successful tourism business.
 It’s about developing and delivering an amazing and unique concept that will make your tours stand out from the crowds.
 It’s the lifeblood of your business.

-The question you have to ask yourself now is, what fuels the plane and keeps the momentum going?
-In other words, what will drive your sales and keep current and future customers interested?
-The answers are creating urgency, being very clear and making sure that your website visistors can instantly see that your site has something relevant to their search keeping everything relevant.
+The question you have to ask yourself now is, what will drive your sales and keep current and future customers interested?
+The answers are creating urgency, being very clear and making sure that your website visitors can instantly see that your site has something relevant to their search.
 And one of the best ways of achieving these key sales-generating factors is through content.

 Create urgency through your content